Lawn Care & Landscaping Pricing in Ohio (2026)

 Avg Hourly Rate$40–58/hr$45–65/hr

-How Ohio Prices Compare to the National Average
+How Ohio Compares to the National Average

 Ohio landscaping rates are roughly in line with the national average.
-This is a competitive market where pricing discipline matters—operators who track their true costs and price accordingly will outperform those who guess.
+This is a competitive market where pricing discipline matters — operators who track their true costs and price accordingly will outperform those who guess.

 Related Pricing Resources